 How to play with your new puppy

-When playing with your new puppy, you'll want to show him that it's not OK to bite you or anyone else.
+When playing with your new puppy, you'll want to show them that it's not OK to bite you or anyone else.
 Make sure everyone in your household knows that hands are off-limits for puppy playtime.
 (For more help with this issue, check out our article The Quickest Way to Stop Puppy Biting.)

-Early on, you'll want to safely introduce your puppy to other people, sounds, sights, and smells, using positive reinforcement to help him have pleasant associations with all these experiences.
+Early on, you'll want to safely introduce your puppy to other people, sounds, sights, and smells, using positive reinforcement to help them have pleasant associations with all these experiences.
 You can play with your puppy in different areas of your home, and make sure they get in some playtime outside as well.